hwsecurity-sdk/dokka-hugo-plugin/README.md

 ```

 ## Task with customizations
 You can customize the title or name showed on the menu and if this names will be capitalize.
-To configure this,
+To configure this, your
-it is necessary to do like below:
+build.gradle file needs to be a build.gradle.kts, then, you can do like below:

 ```
 tasks.register<org.jetbrains.dokka.gradle.DokkaTask>("dokkaHugo") {
     dependencies {
-        plugins("de.cotech:dokka-hugo-plugin:2.0")
+        plugins("de.cotech:dokka-hugo-plugin:$version")
     }
     pluginConfiguration<org.jetbrains.dokka.hugo.HugoPlugin, org.jetbrains.dokka.hugo.HugoConfiguration> {
         titleReplace = hashMapOf("com.test.sample." to "", "com.test." to "", "." to " ")
         titleCapitalize = true
-        linkTitleReplace = hashMapOf("br.com.zup.beagle.android." to "", "br.com.zup.beagle." to "", "." to " ")
+        linkTitleReplace = hashMapOf("com.test.sample." to "", "com.test." to "", "." to " ")
         linkTitleCapitalize = true
     }
 }
 ```

 The titleReplace is a hashMap that will get the keys and replace for the respective values for the title generated.

-The titleCapitalize is a Boolean, if true, the title will be capitalize, else, will not
+The titleCapitalize is a Boolean, if true, the title will be capitalize, else, the title will not be capitalize

 The linkTitleReplace is a hashMap that will get the keys and replace for the respective values for the linkTitle
 generated.

-The linkTitleCapitalize is a Boolean, if true, the linkTitle will be capitalize, else, will not
+The linkTitleCapitalize is a Boolean, if true, the linkTitle will be capitalize, else, the
+linkTitle will not be capitalize

 ## Requirements